 RLHF Configuration (Applicable only for RLHF Training type)

 When selecting Training Type = RLHF, additional configuration fields appear under RLHF Config.
 These vary depending on the chosen RLHF Type.
-The platform supports the following RLHF variants:-
+The platform supports the following RLHF variants:

 DPO (Direct Preference Optimization)